nazmulidris/idea-plugin-example2/README.md

 - This method has multiple overloads that can be used depending on the task.
 - When using an overload that takes a component, it becomes the first tab ("content") displayed in the tool window.

+### Indices and dumb aware

-- Displaying the contents of many tool windows requires access to the indices.
-Because of that, tool windows are normally disabled while building indices, unless true is passed as the value of `canWorkInDumbMode` to the `registerToolWindow()` function.
+Displaying the contents of many tool windows requires access to the indices.
+Because of that, tool windows are normally disabled while building indices, unless true is passed as the value of `canWorkInDumbMode` to the `registerToolWindow()` function (for programmatic tool windows).
+You can also implement `DumbAware` in your factory class to let IDEA know that your tool window can be shown while indices are being built.

 ## Creating a content for any kind of tool window